 Physics involves the experimental and theoretical study of matter and energy and their interactions, ranging from the domain of elementary particles, through nuclear and atomic physics to the physics of solids, and ultimately to the development of the universe itself.
-The laws of physics form the basis of most branches of science and engineering and are the foundation of modern technology.
-In the MSci programme we aim to give the student an in depth
+The laws

 1 This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if full advantage is taken of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk/ understanding of the principles and methods of modern physics, and the skills to analyse and solve a range of theoretical and experimental problems.
+More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each course can be found in course handbooks and other programme documentation and online at www.gla.ac.uk/ of physics form the basis of most branches of science and engineering and are the foundation of modern technology, and astrophysics is the application of those laws to astronomical objects.
+In this MSci programme we aim to give the student an in depth understanding of the principles and methods of modern physics and astrophysics, and the skills to analyse and solve a range of theoretical and experimental problems.
 In order to illustrate this programme, we draw on a wide variety of research and applications, including work performed in the School of Physics & Astronomy.